volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 ## In

-The **in** operator does not check the type, but it checks whether or not the object contains a property and can be used as a Type Guard:
+The **in** operator does not check the type, but does check if the object contains a property and can be used as Type Guard:

 ```typescript
 const user = {